Lacquerware: History and regional production

 Primitive lacquer was used in Japan as early as 12,600 BC, during the Jōmon period.

 Lacquer was used in Japan as early as 7000 BCE, during the Jōmon period.
 Evidence for the earliest lacquerware was discovered at the Kakinoshima "B" Excavation Site in Hokkaido.
 These objects were discovered in a pit grave dating from the first half of the Initial Jōmon period (approx. 9,000 years ago) Japanese lacquering technology may have been invented by the Jōmon.
 They learned to refine urushi (poison oak sap) – the process taking several months.
 Iron oxide (colcothar) and cinnabar (mercury sulfide) were used for producing red lacquer.
 Lacquer was used both on pottery, and on different types of wooden items.
 In some cases, burial clothes for the dead were also lacquered.
 Many lacquered objects have turned up during the Early Jōmon period; this indicates that this was an established part of Jōmon culture.
 Experts are divided on whether Jōmon lacquer was derived from Chinese techniques, or invented independently.
 For example, Mark Hudson believes that “Jomon lacquer technology was developed independently in Japan rather than being introduced from China as once believed”.

+During the Asuka and Nara periods, between the 7th and 8th centuries, Chinese lacquer art forms were imported to Japan.

-In the Heian period (794-1185), various Maki-e techniques characteristic of Japanese lacquerware were developed.
+In the Heian period (794–1185), various Maki-e techniques characteristic of Japanese lacquerware were developed.
 While the method of drawing designs with a brush by dissolving gold powder in lacquer is a common technique in other countries, the method of drawing designs with lacquer and then sprinkling gold, silver, or copper powder of various sizes and shapes on top to polish them was developed in Japan.
 This made it possible to make the gold and silver of lacquerware brighter than before.